Arkowsky/docker_symfony/README.md

 ###OS X

-There is performance issue on iOS described on https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/126.
+There is performance issue on OS X described on https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/126.
 I have solved the issue using http://docker-sync.io/ and it works fine.

 ###RUN project